I studied Java once with a book, but I didn't know much about it, so I looked for a different way to study and listened to the lecture.

 🧮 Section 3.
 Java Data Types and Operators

-The concept of data types, how to use the IntelliJ IDEA debugger
+The concept of data types, how to use the debugger in IntelliJ IDEA

 Primitive data types and the operators used with them

-Principles and basic functions of strings / The concept of null
+Principles and basic features of strings / The concept of null

 Concepts and principles of primitive and reference types